aoloe/scribus-manual-troubleshooting/NOTES.md

 ## I cannot apply bold / italic

 - scribus ne connaît ni gras ni italique. il te faut utiliser la variante gras ou italique de la police (dans la liste des polices...)

+## When exporting to Pdf my images get a white background

+If your document contains transparencies, when exporting to PDF you will have use a version that supports them.

+As an example, pdf 1.4 and pdf 1.5 do support them, but many pdf standards do not support transparencies...

+But take care: even if those "newer" standards have been around for a long time, your print shop might not accept them or break them.

+## When printing my document, my images get a white background

+Don't print directly from Scribus, first create a Pdf and then print it with a (good) Pdf reader.